Khlick/RevealPack/docs/config.md

 - `alias`: Specifies the npm package name if it differs from the plugin name.
 - `main`: Specifies the main JavaScript file name if it differs from the plugin name.
 The `.js` extension is optional.
 - `export`: Specifies the name of the object created when importing the plugin if different from the plugin name.
+- `noscript`: When set to `true`, prevents the plugin script tag from being generated in the HTML template.
+- `omit`: When set to `true`, prevents the plugin from being listed in the Reveal.js plugin list in the HTML template.

 RevealPack will automatically cache downloaded plugins in the `directories.source.root` directory in a sub-folder `cached`.
 These plugins will be copied, unmodified, upon [`build`](build.md) and a reference will be generated with the expected relative reference: